franciskershaw/slice-of-pie/README.md

 * Image 2: the second product that will appear on the site
 * Unavailable: boolean value to declare whether the product is available for purchase or not

-**Size/angle model**
+*Size/angle model*
 * Name: name of angle (how large it is)
 * Friendly name: available as an option when rendering to HTML templates

-**Levels model**
+*Levels model*
 * Name: name of levels (how many there are)
 * Friendly name: available as an option when rendering to HTML templates

-**Material model**
+*Material model*
 * Name: name of material (type of wood)
 * Friendly name: available as an option when rendering to HTML templates
 * Is sustainable: boolean value to determine whether the material is sustainably sourced.

 #### Physical Design Phase

-SqLite3 is the database in use for the development environment on this project, while PostgreSQL is the database provisioned by Heroku on the deployed site.
+I started by writing all of the product information into a Google spreadsheet, making sure not to forget anything from the previous design steps.
+Once the information was converted into JSON, I loaded the data onto my workspace, converting it into a SqLite3 database in the process.
+PostgreSQL is the database provisioned by Heroku on the deployed site, the process of which can be found further down in the deployment section of the document.

 ## Apps and Features